Solpage

 With the release of version 7 in September 2020, Lunar sub-geometry (LSG) was added, both to the angles tab as well as to the SSGI algorithms.
 Some experimental options, such as wide planetary geometry (WPG) were added in subsequent minor versions during 2020 and 2021.

-As of version 7.4, which was released in September 2021, some SSGI algorithms were further categorized into Mercury-specific (PGme), Venus-specific (PGve) and general (PG) planetary geometry.
-This way the resulting SSGI graphs make directly visible which geometry is predominant.
+As of version 7.4, which was released in September 2021, some SSGI algorithms were further categorized into Mercury-specific (PGme), Venus-specific (PGve) and general planetary geometry (PG).
+This way, the resulting SSGI graphs make directly visible which geometry is predominant.

-In September 2022 a significant relationship between Mercury and Venus was analyzed and found to trigger major earthquakes that could not be explained previously, like in June 2020.
-This geometry, after being added to the SSGI algorythm, was put to the test in January 2023 and was indeed followed by major earthquakes (8-9 January).
+In September 2022 a significant relationship between Mercury and Venus was analyzed and found to potentially trigger major earthquakes that could not be explained previously, like in June 2020.
+This geometry, after being added to the SSGI algorithm in November 2022, was put to the test in January 2023 when Mercury and Venus reached 90° with Uranus on the 7th and 8th respectively.
+Major earthquakes indeed occurred on 8 and 9 January (peaking magnitude 7.6).

-In December 2022, with version 7.8, lunar geometry is being depicted on the common SSGI graph in more detail whereby the traditional lunar peaks (green) are now depicted as MLG (mean lunar geometry).
+As of December 2022, with version 7.8, lunar geometry is depicted on the common SSGI graph in more detail whereby the traditional lunar peaks (green) are now depicted as MLG (mean lunar geometry).

 As an example we ask Solpage when Jupiter, Uranus and Neptune will make an exact conjunction between 1 January 2000 and 31 December 2199.
 With a Jupitercentric search, the program finds one match: